-or right dimension) from Congress to Congress.
+50The Nokken-Poole NOMINATE scores are otherwise known as One-Congress-at-a-Time DW-NOMINATE scores, as the scaling allows for the maximum amount of movement (in either a left or right dimension) from Congress to Congress.
 For more information, see https://legacy.voteview.com/Nokken-Poole.htm.
-On the NOMINAE scaling program, estimation, and scores in general, see Poole and Rosenthal (2007).
+On the NOMINATE scaling program, estimation, and scores in general, see Poole and Rosenthal (2007).

-51 We build district-level vote for Andrew Jackson in 1828, using the county-level presidential voting data in Dubin (2002).
-We map counties to districts in 1828, based on the breakdowns in Parsons, Beach, and Hermann (1978) and Martis (1983).
+51We build district-level vote for Andrew Jackson in 1828, using the county-level presidential voting data in Dubin (2002).
+We map counties to districts in 1828, based on the breakdowns in Parsons et al. (1978) and Martis (1983).